mokone-september/Find-Me-Issues/README.md

   </a>
 </p>

-> A React.js based web-app to find repositories containing 'good first issues' for open source contribution.
+> A React.js web app that helps you find GitHub repositories with 'good first issues'—perfect for getting started in open-source contribution.

 ## Table of Contents